Susan Mooney, MD, MS, FACOG

 Randy Lea, MD, MPH

 Vice President and Chief Medical Officer

-Randall D. Lea MD, MPH is an Orthopedist and the Chief Medical Officer of APD.
+Randall D. Lea MD, MPH is an Orthopaedist and the Chief Medical Officer of APD.

 He also currently serves as a Senior Research Fellow at Workers Compensation Research Institute in Cambridge, MA.
 He is a past president of the American Academy of Disability Evaluating Physicians and currently functions as their alternate delegate to the AMA.
 Dr. Lea also completed one term as a member of the American Academy of Orthopedic Surgeons’ Occupational Health Committee.

 He obtained his medical degree from LSU School of Medicine in New Orleans and completed all of his orthopedic training at the Tulane University School of Medicine in New Orleans and its affiliated hospitals throughout the country.

 He is married to Julie Ross Lea, who worked as a software engineer with United Space Alliance prior to relocating to the Upper Valley.

 J. Todd Miller, MS